 Characteristics of ignorant and learned physician:

-Those who are not well versed in the science of their own profession resort to dogmatic views, take excuses for lack of time or sudden illness, try to show their ability by demonstrating books, equipments etc. use harsh and abusive language and speak ill of others during debates.
+Those who are not well versed in the science of their own profession resort to dogmatic views, make excuses for lack of time or sudden illness, try to show their ability by demonstrating books, equipment etc. use harsh and abusive language and speak ill of others during debates.

 They should therefore be shunned.
-On the other hand, one should serve good physicians who are full of tranquility and have the knowledge of arts and sciences of the profession.[82-83]
+On the other hand, one should serve good physicians who are full of tranquillity and have the knowledge of arts and sciences of the profession.[82-83]

 A summary of the entire treatise is given in this chapter.
 As a garland is prepared of flowers by the help of thread (Sutra) so also the topics for the treatise are summarized.
 [86-89]

-Thus ends the 30th chapter of Sutrasthana of Charaka Samhita, of the work by Agnivesa as redacted by Charaka.(31)
+Thus ends the 30th chapter of Sutrasthana of Charaka Samhita, of the work by Agnivesha as redacted by Charaka.(31)

-Here ends the Sutra Sthana – the first section of Charaka Samhita.
+Here ends the Sutra Sthana – the Thirtieth section of Charaka Samhita.